The Three Sisters (fairy tale): Italy

 Author Rachel Harriette Busk collected a tale from Rome with the title Il Vaso di Persa or The Pot of Marjoram: a rich merchant has three daughters.
 One day, he is ready to go to the market and asks his daughters what they want when he returns.
-The elder asks for shawls woven with golden threads, the middle one for coverlets of bird plumage, and the youngest asks for a simple pot of majoram.
+The elder asks for shawls woven with golden threads, the middle one for coverlets of bird plumage, and the youngest asks for a simple pot of marjoram.
 The merchant travels abroad and finds his elders' gifts, but cannot find the flower pot.
 During his journey home, a strange-looking man accosts the merchant and offers him the flower pot, for a hefty price of three hundred thousand scudi.
 The merchant buys it.
 When he returns home, he gives his daughters the presents, and the youngest takes the flower pot to her room, shutting herself for quite some time.
 The elder sisters learn of the cost of the present to their cadette, and, spurred by jealousy, decide to destroy the pot.
 They convince their father to have their sister join him for walk, so she can leave the room.
 It happens thus and, while the girl is away, the sisters take the pot of marjoram and throw it out of the window, the pot shattering in pieces.
 When the girl returns, she discovers her sisters' deed and decides to leave home.
-She wanders off until she meets a "fairy" (Busk's translation for the original "fata"), who gives her male clothings and provisions for the road.
+She wanders off until she meets a "fairy" (Busk's translation for the original "fata"), who gives her male clothing and provisions for the road.
 She continues her travels and finds herself in a dense forest, and climbs a tree to rest.
 Some time later, a couple of bears stop by the same tree and begins to talk.
 The girl overhears their conversation (thanks to the fairy's powers): the bears discuss how the king of Persia fell out of the window of a high tower, broke his bones and has glass shards embedded on him, and how the only cure is fat from their bodies, that is to be melted with honey and wax, and to remove the glass he needs to be bathed in warm water.
 The girl kills the bears and takes their fat, melts them with honey and wax (also given by the fairy) and goes to Persia to cure the king.
 She cures the king by following the bears' instructions and spends some time in the king's palace.
 The king takes her as his queen.